Is Dubai Safe for Women?

 Once again, it’s absolutely safe.
 If you’re visiting Dubai as a woman and wondering how to get around using public transport, check out my complete guide.
 But here are a few brief tips for women who are a bit nervous about getting around town on their own.

 You’ll likely be taking quite a few taxis during your visit.
-While you can easily hail them on the street, I would suggest downloading the Careem App.
+While you can easily hail them on the street, I would suggest downloading the Careem App, one of the many must-have apps in Dubai.

 This is a local app used for ordering taxis (hit the “Yalla!” button for a taxi) and restaurant and grocery deliveries.
 Ordering your taxi through Careem not only means that you can get to view the estimated price (which will be charged to your credit card) but you can track your driver and your journey to give you peace of mind.